iterate-ch/docs/Cyberduck/Profiles.md

 Prelimitary documentation for Cyberduck version 8
 ```

 Select connection profiles to be installed.
-Either scroll through the list or use the search funktion to look for a specific profile.
+Either scroll through the list or use the search function to look for a specific profile.
 The connection profiles will be installed after ticking the corresponding checkboxes.
 Installed protocols are displayed in the _Protocol_ section of the bookmark window.
 To disable the connection profile simply untick the checkbox.
 The profile will be disabled after closing the application.

 ```{image} _images/Preferences_Profiles_macOS.png
 :alt: Send Command